AlfinJ0se/Alfinj0se.github.io/content/pages/about.md

 # My Interests 🎯

+- Security Engineer CRED
-- Im a Web security researcher and CTF player.
+- Web security researcher and CTF player.
 - My focus has been mainly on client-side vulnerabilities.
 - Currently doing research and CTF's with bi0s and Project Sekai.